LEARN

 Colour Adult:

 Both adults green/blue, more green on underparts; grey/green tinge on head and neck; dark grey/brown throat, turning to wash on cheeks and upper breast.
-Bill grey/black.
+Beak grey/black.
 Eye ring bare and yellow, with paler yellow tear-drop shaped lappet at sides of lower mandible.
 Eye brown.

 Colour Juvenile: